Mary Lou Fulton College for Teaching and Learning Innovation policies

 Fingerprint clearance card

-Per Arizona state statute A.R.S. § 15-106, all teachers and persons who are required to be fingerprinted in order to work in the classroom are required to have an identity-verified fingerprint clearance card (Google doc).
-All students enrolling in programs leading to certification must participate in professional experiences.
+Per Arizona state statute A.R.S. § 15-106, all teachers and persons who are required to be fingerprinted to work in the classroom are required to have an identity-verified fingerprint clearance card (Google doc).
+All students enrolling in programs that lead to certification must participate in professional experiences.
 Students participating in a professional experience must have proof of a fingerprint clearance card on file in the Office of Professional Experiences before clinical placement hours begin.

-Non-MLFTC progression students who wish to start their upper-division courses must meet with their college advisor.
-Students will receive an email from an MLFTC staff member to complete an acknowledgment form.
+Non-MLFC progression students who are ready to start their upper-division courses must meet with their college advisor.
+Students receive an email from the CAPES team to complete the Placement Request Form.

-For programs leading to certification, students must meet teacher certification progression requirements to progress into the upper-division courses.
+For MLFC programs that lead to certification, students must meet with their MLFC college advisor to discuss progressing into upper-division courses.

 Graduate policies